larispoli/immunoassay-lot-correction/README.md

 ## **Overview**

 Immunoassays used in longitudinal studies are subject to variation from multiple sources, including manufacturing differences between reagent lots, batch variability within lots, and changes in assay components over time.
-This variation can introduce systematic bias into reported concentrations, affecting downstream analyses.
+This variation can introduce systematic bias into reported concentrations, affecting downstream analyses (Chung et al. 2023).
+Standard lot-to-lot comparison protocols may fail to detect this drift when each new lot is compared only to its immediate predecessor, allowing cumulative bias to go undetected (Algeciras-Schimnich et al. 2013).
 While plate and lot can be included as covariates in mixed modeling analyses to help correct for the variation, for other analyses, such as cycle detection, ROC analysis, and time series modeling, the covariate option is not available, and a correction for the lot-to-lot variation must occur before the data is used.

 This pipeline provides a structured, reproducible workflow to assess the magnitude and nature of this variation, apply defensible corrections where appropriate, and validate the impact of those corrections on actual sample data.
 It produces an interactive R Notebook with diagnostic tables, figures, and guided decision points.